mindspore-ai/mindscience/MindElec/examples/data_driven/pointcloud/data_compression/README.md

 Use the `generate_data` function in `src/dataset.py` to automatically obtain 25 x 50 x 25 block data from the original point cloud data for training or testing.

+The model training data in this example involves commercial secrets and the download address cannot be provided.
+The developer can use `src/sampling.py` to generate pseudo data for functional verification.

 # **Requirements**

 - Hardware (Ascend)